Is Your Certificate of Authenticity

-A: To begin with, you need to know what a Certificate of Authenticity or COA is because all kinds of COAs are floating around out there, both real and fake and accompanying all kinds of art, are offered by galleries, private sellers, artists, websites and at auctions, especially online auctions like eBay.
-And you need to see it BEFORE you buy the art, not after-- no matter what a seller promises.
-Unless a certificate of authenticity originates from and is signed by either the artist who created the art, the publisher of the art (in the case of limited editions), a confirmed established dealer or agent of the artist (not a casual third party or reseller), or an acknowledged expert on the artist, that certificate is pretty much meaningless.
+A: To begin with, you need to know what a Certificate of Authenticity or COA is because all kinds of COAs are floating around out there, both real and fake.
+They accompany all kinds of art and are offered by galleries, private sellers, artists, websites and at auctions, especially online auctions like eBay and LiveAuctioneers.
+And you need to see it BEFORE you buy the art, not after-- no matter what reasons a seller gives or what kinds of promises they make.
+Unless a certificate of authenticity originates from and is signed by either the artist who created the art, the publisher of the art (in the case of limited editions), a confirmed established dealer or agent of the artist (not a casual third party dealer or reseller), or an acknowledged expert on the artist, that certificate is likely to be pretty much meaningless.

-A genuine COA must contain specific descriptive details about the art such as what the medium is (painting, sculpture, digital print, etc), the name of the artist or publisher (or both), the art's exact title or subject matter, dimensions, details of the edition size if it is a limited edition, names of previous owners (when relevant), and if applicable, titles and entries of reference books or other resources that contain either specific or related information about either that work of art or the artist who produced it.
+A genuine COA must contain specific descriptive details about the art such as what the medium is (painting, sculpture, digital print, etc), the name of the artist or publisher (or both), the art's exact title or subject matter, dimensions, details of the edition size if it is a limited edition (along with the specific number of the item in question), names of previous owners (when relevant), and if applicable, titles and entries of reference books or other resources that contain either specific or related information about either that work of art or the artist who produced it.
 Images of the art in question are also good.
-The title and qualifications of the individual or entity who authored and signed the certificate should also be included, as well as their contact information, and both contact information and qualifications must be verifiable.
+The title and qualifications of the individual or entity who authored and signed the certificate should also be included, as well as their contact information, and both contact information and qualifications MUST be verifiable.

 You can never be too careful here.
-Certificates of authenticity can be problematic; some are basically worthless and some even fraudulent.
-Unfortunately, most people believe that art with a COA is automatically genuine, but that is absolutely not the case.
+Certificates of authenticity can be problematic; some are basically worthless and others even fraudulent.
+Unfortunately, many people believe that art with a COA is automatically genuine, but that is absolutely not the case.
 To begin with, no laws govern who is or is not qualified to write certificates of authenticity except in rare instances.
 Nor is there any standard with respect to what types of statements, information or documentation a COA must include.
 In other words, anyone can write a COA whether they're qualified to or not.
 As if that's not bad enough, unscrupulous sellers sometimes forge official looking documents or certificates of authenticity and use them to either sell outright fakes or to misrepresent existing works of art as being more important or valuable than they actually are.
-And to make matters even worse, meaningless or bogus COAs have been issued for decades, so don't automatically assume a COA dated 1955, for example, is genuine just because it's old.
+These days, anyone can buy attractive COA templates online and simply fill in the blanks.
+To make matters even worse, meaningless or bogus COAs have been issued for decades, so don't automatically assume that a COA dated 1955, for example, is genuine just because it's old.

 Below are some additional pointers to keep in mind when you are told a work of art has a certificate of authenticity:

-* First and foremost, always see, read, understand, and confirm the full text of any certificate of authenticity BEFORE you buy the art.
+* First and foremost, always see, read, understand, and confirm all information contained in any certificate of authenticity BEFORE you buy the art.

 * All certificates of authenticity must be original documents, hand-signed by the artists or authenticators-- NOT photocopies.
 Unscrupulous sellers have been known to take legitimate certificates, doctor them in various ways, photocopy them, and then use them to "authenticate" works of art that they were never intended to authenticate.

-* A genuine certificate of authenticity must fully and accurately describe the work of art which it is authenticating, including but not limited to the art's size, medium (painting, watercolor, limited edition print, etc), date, title, subject matter, edition size and so on.
+* A genuine certificate of authenticity must fully and accurately describe the work of art which it is authenticating, including but not limited to the art's size, medium (painting, watercolor, limited edition print, etc), date, title, subject matter, edition size (including the specific number of the work in question), and so on.
 There should be no doubt that the COA describes one and only one work of art-- the one you are considering buying.

 * Original receipts directly from the artists or from recognized galleries who represent or were known for representing the artists can also be considered as proof or authentication that the art is by the artist in question.
-Letters or correspondences directly from the artists can also be considered as authenticating the art.
+Letters or correspondences directly from the artists that mention, refer to or describe the art can also be considered as authentications.